pippim/pippim.github.io/mserve.md

 4. The function plays the first second of each line
 5. We noticed at time index `154` seconds the instrumental section was left on too long.
 This caused the Chorus line and next line to start too late.
 6. Those three lines were selected and <kbd>Being sync</kbd> button was used to fix the timing
+7. When fixing the timing though we clicked too soon rather than too late as before.
+So we click back on a previous line and take a "mulligan".
+Then we click again as the music catches up.
+8. Next, the time indices are saved by clicking the <kbd>Save</kbd> button
-7. Finally, the time indices are saved, the function is closed and the regular music player resumes play automatically.
+9. Finally, the function is closed by clicking the <kbd>Close</kbd> button and the regular music player resumes play automatically.

 <a id="hdr15"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr14" class="hdr-btn">ToS</a>  <a href="#hdr2" class="hdr-btn">ToC</a>  <a href="#hdr16" class="hdr-btn">Skip</a></div>

-# BLAH BLAH
+# Locations

+In addition to the music stored on your local storage, you can access music stored on a File Server or your Cell Phone.

+If the File Server spends most of its life sleeping, you can wake it up with a "Magic Packet" and keep it awake by "touching" a specific filename on the server.

 <a id="hdr16"></a>